gideondsouza/gideondsouza/_posts/2012-06-03-how-to-get-the-current-location-address-and-send-it-to-a-server-on-android.markdown

 - java
 ---

-Location, Location, Location!
-Well this article isn't all about location.

-Things I will cover in this article:
+Location services especially on mobile platforms have now become the norm these days.
+So I'm going to cover the following in the this article:

 1. Get the location of the users device (via the NETWORK).
 This will be latitude and longitude.
 2. Reverse-Geo code information from the first step and get an address